COM6012/ScalableML/Lab 10 - Scalable ML on Cloud.md

 > **Important notes for Free Edition serverless:**
 > - `spark` is **pre-provided** in every Databricks notebook — never call `SparkSession.builder.getOrCreate()`
 > - `mlflow.spark.autolog()` is **not supported** on serverless clusters — parameters and metrics are logged manually in this lab
-> - Serverless sessions can **time out** during long operations — a checkpoint cell is provided in Section 2 to recover without re-downloading data
+> - Serverless sessions can **time out** during long operations — if this happens, detach and reattach Serverless compute, then use Run All to re-execute the notebook from the top
+> - All variables (including `df_train_raw`) are lost when a session resets completely — there is no way to recover without re-running from the first cell

 ## 1. Environment Setup and Data Loading